ftdot/EasyTl/documentation/source/core.md

 # EasyTl documentation

 ## source.core
 `source/core.py` is a core file with all main functional.
-At now is released only `Instance` class.
+At now is released only `Instance` class

 File: [src/source/core.py](../../src/source/core.py)